marinmania 7 months ago

 Mr Burns: Innndestructibllllle.

-• mdavidn 3 hours ago
+• mdavidn 7 months ago

 Could this be an artifact of how we measure cancer?
 My own grandfather probably had cancer when he died, but so much else wasn’t working that I think the docs just didn’t bother testing for cancer or diagnosing it.
 Treatment would not improve his prognosis at that point.

-• earnestinger 2 hours ago
+• earnestinger 7 months ago

 I’ve heard from medical student, that at later age cancer is less risky due to slower overall metabolism.
 Not a fertile environment for cancer to grow.

-• justlikereddit an hour ago
+• justlikereddit 7 months ago

 Medical students often miss the fine nuances, I would know, I used to be one.